 These may include engaging in physical activities, practicing relaxation techniques, engaging in hobbies, seeking support from peers or therapists, and utilizing distraction techniques.

 And these distraction techniques may include talking with your loved ones or doing something you love.
-My colleague also enlightened me that cravings don’t last after 10 – 15 minutes.
-So she could easily deal with cravings with the technique.
+My patient Dina also enlightened me that craving doesn’t last after 10 – 15 minutes.
+So, easily she could deal with cravings with the technique.

-Rehab may teach you some exercises, breathworks, yoga to distract your mind whenever you find yourself attracted to substances.
+I wanted to add that rehab may teach you some exercises, such as breathwork and yoga to distract your mind whenever you find yourself attracted to substances.

 How to Build a Sober Support Network

-A sober support network consists of individuals who share similar goals of abstinence from substances or addictive behaviors.
+It’s time to comfort you as an expert, there’s a group called a sober support network.
+Which consists of individuals who share similar goals of abstinence from substances or addictive behaviors.

 Rehab process offers opportunities to connect with peers who are also on the path to recovery.
 Through group therapy sessions, support groups, and aftercare programs, you learn to identify and establish relationships with individuals who share similar goals and values.